minedelve/mytril/docs/00-base/overview.md

 ## Why Mytril?

-- ✅**100% Svelte & SvelteKit ready**: quick and easy integration, step-by-step explanation
+- **100% Svelte & SvelteKit ready**: quick and easy integration, step-by-step explanation
-- ✅**No styling overhead**: use Tailwind, SCSS, or Vanilla CSS, the choice is yours.
+- **No styling overhead**: use Tailwind, SCSS, or Vanilla CSS, the choice is yours.
-- ✅**Lightweight and high-performance** no code overload, just optimized components
+- **Lightweight and high-performance** no code overload, just optimized components
-- ✅**Customizable**: modify via JS props & CSS variables
+- **Customizable**: modify via JS props & CSS variables
-- ✅**Keep your project simple**: develop it for fast, simple actions and use simple features
+- **Keep your project simple**: develop it for fast, simple actions and use simple features

 Start coding with **easily scalable components**, adapted to every design system.